FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <figure>
 	<img src="img/WrappingModes.png" alt="Texture Wrapping Modes and results on blurring" />
-	<figcaption>Texture Wrapping Modes and results on blurring<br>Top: Framebuffer, zoomed out.
-Bottom: Framebuffer normal, with strong blur applied</figcaption>
+	<figcaption>Texture Wrapping Modes and results on blurring (Note the color black bleeding-in)<br><strong>Top</strong>: Framebuffer, zoomed out. <strong>Bottom</strong>: Framebuffer normal, with strong blur applied</figcaption>
 </figure>

-Among others, we can define a solid color to be used or to "clamp" to the nearest edge's color.
+Among others, we can define a solid color to be used, or to "clamp" to the nearest edge's color.
 If we choose a solid color, then we will get color bleeding at the edges.
 Thus for almost all post-processing use-cases, edge color clamping is used, as it prevents weird things happening at the edges.
 [This article does too](https://github.com/FrostKiwi/treasurechest/blob/main/posts/dual-kawase/js/utility.js#L49).

 <blockquote class="reaction"><div class="reaction_text">You may have noticed a black "blob" streaking with stronger blur levels along the bottom.
 Specifically here, it happens because the lines between the floor tiles align with the bottom edge, extending black color to infinity</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>